Be safe and secure on your computer

 Protect your friends and colleagues

-When sending a message to many people (especially if they do not know each other) please protect them as follows:
+When sending a message to many people (especially if they do not know each other) please protect them:

 b) when forwarding a message, remove

-from it all the addresses that appear in the "original message" section.
+all the previous recipients' addresses from the "original message" section.

 .
 Remember the addresses were given to you in good faith and you have a legal responsibility to protect your clients' e-mail addresses and other personal data.